Symbolic Relational Deep Reinforcement Learning based on Graph Neural Networks and Autoregressive Policy Decomposition: Method

-\textbf{Complexity analysis.} In a graph with $n$ nodes and a maximal degree $k$, the time complexity of a message passing step is $O(kn)$.
+In a graph with $n$ nodes and a maximal degree $k$, the time complexity of one message passing step is $O(kn)$.
 Parameters of an action with $p$ parameters are selected sequentially, and two message passes are performed for each.
 The time complexity of selecting the action is then $O(pkn)$, while $k$ is usually very small.
-In the case of set actions, it is $O(n)$, as each node is selected independently.
-Information can be sequentially accumulated in nodes; hence space complexity is $O(n)$ for both parametrized and set actions.
+Information can be sequentially accumulated in nodes, hence space complexity is $O(n)$.